dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 The method :py:meth:`evaluate_adj` should evaluate the adjoint gradient of the block.
 In the :doc:`mathematical background <maths/index>` we discussed the tangent linear model and the adjoint on the level of the whole model.
-Here we consider more concretely how fenics-adjoint treats each block.
-Fenics-adjoint treats a forward model as a series of equation solves.
+Here we consider more concretely how fenics-adjoint treats each block. pyadjoint treats a forward model as a series of equation solves.
-Some of these equations are complicated PDEs that are solved by the fenics function :py:func:`solve <fenics.solve>`, but others are of the straightforward form
+Some of these equations are complicated PDEs that are solved by the FEniCS function :py:func:`solve <fenics.solve>`, but others are of the straightforward form

 .. math:: y = f(x_1,\ldots,x_n),

 where :math:`y` is the only unknown.
 Our :py:data:`normalise` function may be represented by this kind of equation.
-When differentiating a functional fenics-adjoint works by considering each block as a link in chain formed by the chain rule.
+When differentiating a functional pyadjoint works by considering each block as a link in chain formed by the chain rule.
 If a functional is the result of a series of straightforward transformations on an initial condition:

 .. math:: J(u_n(u_{n-1}(\ldots(u_0)\ldots))),